 Similarly, if you’re a surfer, your body requires routine maintenance due to how surfing affects muscles, joints, bones and fascia (connective tissue).
 Restorative practices including movement, massage and constructive rest are good ways to preserve the useful lifespan of your most irreplaceable equipment: your body.

 There are some specific pain points and repetitive stress injuries that my surfer friends here in SoCal regularly complain of.
-Fortunately, I’ve found that it’s possible for these pains to be reduced or avoided with the right fitness therapy techniques.
+Fortunately, I’ve found that it’s possible for these pains to be reduced or avoided with the right fitness therapy stretches and exercises.
 I’m offering up a few of those solutions right here today.

 Common Surfer Aches and Pains